fueler/2d-essentials/README.md

 🧇***(This component does not register inputs, it is a headless component that only applies movement to one node.
 The logic of when to do this is up to you as the developer)***

 ## Speed group
+All parameters and function here relates to node movement.
 ### Move
 This is a shorcut that update the velocity and call the method `move_and_slide()`.
 Can receive the `CharacterBody2D` node via parameter or access the parent to whom this component belongs.